BERT Question Answering Embedding Python* Demo¶

 -h option yields the following usage message:

 usage: bert_question_answering_embedding_demo.py [-h] -i INPUT [--questions QUESTION [QUESTION ...]] [--best_n BEST_N] -v VOCAB -m_emb MODEL_EMB [--input_names_emb INPUT_NAMES_EMB] [-m_qa MODEL_QA] [--input_names_qa INPUT_NAMES_QA] [--output_names_qa OUTPUT_NAMES_QA] [-a MAX_ANSWER_TOKEN_NUM] [-d DEVICE] [-c] Options: -h, --help Show this help message and exit. -i INPUT, --input INPUT Required.
 Urls to a wiki pages with context --questions QUESTION [QUESTION ...]
 Optional.
 Prepared questions --best_n BEST_N Optional.
 Number of best (closest) contexts selected -v VOCAB, --vocab VOCAB Required.
 Path to vocabulary file with tokens -m_emb MODEL_EMB, --model_emb MODEL_EMB Required.
 Path to an .xml file with a trained model to build embeddings --input_names_emb INPUT_NAMES_EMB Optional.
 Names for inputs in MODEL_EMB network.
 For example 'input_ids,attention_mask,token_type_ids','pos ition_ids' -m_qa MODEL_QA, --model_qa MODEL_QA Optional.
 Path to an .xml file with a trained model to give exact answer --input_names_qa INPUT_NAMES_QA Optional.
 Names for inputs in MODEL_QA network.
 For example 'input_ids,attention_mask,token_type_ids','pos ition_ids' --output_names_qa OUTPUT_NAMES_QA Optional.
 Names for outputs in MODEL_QA network.
-For example 'output_s,output_e' -a MAX_ANSWER_TOKEN_NUM, --max_answer_token_num MAX_ANSWER_TOKEN_NUM Optional.
+For example 'output_s,output_e' --model_squad_ver MODEL_SQUAD_VER Optional.
+SQUAD version used for model fine tuning -a MAX_ANSWER_TOKEN_NUM, --max_answer_token_num MAX_ANSWER_TOKEN_NUM Optional.
 Maximum number of tokens in exact answer -d DEVICE, --device DEVICE Optional.
 Specify the target device to infer on; CPU is acceptable.
 The demo will look for a suitable plugin for device specified.
 Default value is CPU -c, --colors Optional.
 Nice coloring of the questions/answers.
-Might not work on some terminals (like Windows* cmd console)
+Might not work on some terminals (like Windows\* cmd console) -nireq NUM_INFER_REQUESTS, --num_infer_requests NUM_INFER_REQUESTS Optional.
+Number of infer requests. -nstreams NUM_STREAMS, --num_streams NUM_STREAMS Optional.
+Number of streams to use for inference on the CPU or/and GPU in throughput mode (for HETERO and MULTI device cases use format <device1>:<nstreams1>,<device2>:<nstreams2> or just <nstreams>). -nthreads NUM_THREADS, --num_threads NUM_THREADS Optional.
+Number of threads to use for inference on CPU (including HETERO cases).

 Example Demo Cmd-Line¶